liguiqi/mobile-use/README.md

 ### 7. Support Chinese characters (Optional)

+If you want to input Chinese characters to your phone, for example, to let MobileUse execute a command like this: search for "咖啡" in the Meituan app, you need

 - Step 1.
 Download ADBKeyBoard apk, click [here](https://github.com/senzhk/ADBKeyBoard).
 - Step 2.
 Install ADBKeyBoard to your phone.
   ```